Last updated: June 2026

 - Increased volatility in soccer lines today

-Early group-stage markets are less efficient because small sample volatility temporarily distorts market balance before full probability distributions stabilize.
+Early group-stage markets tend to be less efficient because small-sample volatility temporarily distorts pricing before full probability distributions stabilize and equilibrium returns.

 Market Volatility by Matchday